 The costs of this are enormous and will only grow, but here again solar is coming in to help.
 Back in 2011, Yosemite completed the largest grid-connected photovoltaic system within the national park system, the 672 kW El Portal Project.
-Resting at the park’s administrative & maintenance center on its western border, the site hosts 2800 panels that produce around 800,000 kWh per year, and includes carport, rooftop and wall mounted arrays.
+Resting at the park’s administrative & maintenance center on its western border, the site hosts 2800 solar panels that produce around 800,000 kWh per year, and includes carport, rooftop and wall mounted arrays.
 The park estimates an annual savings close to $50,000 on this site alone.

-The park will also utilize solar to power its new NatureBridge National Environmental Science Center, and like Glacier, Yosemite will rely on solar for the increased benefit of its visitors in remote areas.
+The national park will also utilize solar to power its new NatureBridge National Environmental Science Center, and like Glacier, Yosemite will rely on solar for the increased benefit of its visitors in remote areas.
 Spot installations are already seen along high Sierra trails and outposts.

 The Next 100 Years